avisafallah/avisafallah.github.io/_pages/about.md

 Hey there, I’m Avisa Fallah!
 I recently graduated with a degree in Computer Science from the University of Tehran’s College of Mathematics, Statistics, and Computer Science.
 My journey has been shaped by a love for both the arts and sciences, from painting and creative expression to solving complex mathematical problems.
+You can visit my art portfolio [here](https://www.artstation.com/lenavi).
 Through these passions, I found my true calling in neuroscience, where cognition, art, mathematics, and programming converge.

-My curiosity led me to the world of artificial intelligence, where I’ve completed courses in AI, machine learning, deep learning, image & EEG processing, and large language models.
-This deepened my interest in how brain function influences decision-making, emotions, and cognition.
+My curiosity led me to the world of artificial intelligence, where I’ve completed courses in AI and improved my skills in ML, deep learning, image and EEG processing, and LLM.
+This deepened my interest in how brain function influences our thoughts and behavior

 Now, as a research assistant, I focus on integrating AI with neuroscience, cognitive science, and art.
 I believe that pursuing dreams and stepping beyond fear is key to growth.
 Passionate and ever-curious, I thrive on learning from life’s endless possibilities.